KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/index.md

 The KPIs for Partner Voucher campaigns help you track the number of voucher codes assigned and overall engagement with voucher rewards.

 * **Voucher Codes Distributed**: Indicates the total number of partner voucher codes assigned to users during the campaign.
-This KPI tracks every voucher issuance event, regardless of whether a user receives multiple vouchers.

 <Image align="center" border={true} src="https://files.readme.io/a53f44e93a25ebc9c4c278c31eb483bd8140a68c19a9c64ee3a8b0ba34db8f7c-image.png" className="border" />

 * **Rewards Distributed**: Includes a line chart that displays voucher distribution patterns over time.
 This helps you analyze days with higher voucher issuance and spot trends or anomalies in campaign performance.
 For example, a spike on a specific date indicates higher voucher issuance compared to surrounding days.

-### Trend Graph
+## View Trends

 This _Voucher Codes Distributed_ chart illustrates the distribution of voucher codes across each day, week, or month within the selected date range.
 It provides a clear view of distribution frequency and peak issuance dates.